 The idea here is that the shortened, re-worked versions will lead people back to the original long-form content, allowing them to get the greatest value from it.

 But where should you be posting this content?
 For B2B companies, the obvious choice is LinkedIn.
 LinkedIn used to be considered a ‘back burner’ platform, aimed primarily at job seekers and networkers.
-However fast forward to today, and the platform is considered the place to be for organic B2B social marketing and social media lead generation.
+However fast forward to today, and the platform is considered the place to be for organic B2B social marketing.

 There’s also been a lot of hype about whether B2Bs should be establishing a presence on newer channels like TikTok, or platforms like Pinterest and Snapchat.
 In all honesty, B2Bs shouldn’t worry about newer channels until they have established an effective presence on LinkedIn, Facebook, Instagram, and Twitter.